-The Cast of Buffy the Vampire Slayer: Where Are They Now?
+Buffy the Vampire Slayer Turns 25: See the Cast Then & Now

 EMMA CAULFIELD

 Since her run as Scooby Gang member Anya on the series, Caulfield has continued her trend of long-lasting TV gigs on Gigantic, Life Unexpected, Once Upon a Time and Fantasy Hospital.
-Last April, she welcomed a baby girl with husband Mark Leslie Ford.
+In 2016, she welcomed a baby girl with husband Mark Leslie Ford.

 CHARISMA CARPENTER